Earth Week: Bark beetles change Rocky Mountain stream flows, affect water quality

 What happens when millions of dead trees, killed by beetles, no longer need water?

-The following is part fourteen in a series on the National Science Foundation's Science, Engineering and Education for Sustainability (SEES) investment.
-Parts one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve and thirteen in this series are available on the NSF website.
+The following is part five in a series on the National Science Foundation's (NSF) Water, Sustainability and Climate (WSC) Program.
+Parts one, two, three, and four in this series are available on the NSF website.

 On Earth Week--and in fact, every week now--trees in mountains across the western United States are dying, thanks to an infestation of bark beetles that reproduce in the trees' inner bark.